inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

    Selecting the options icon

-When the options dialog is opened, the keywords database path can be specified using the :guilabel:`keyword cache for remote datasources` option as shown below.
+When the options dialog is opened, the keywords database path can be specified under the tab :guilabel:`Advanced` using the :guilabel:`keyword cache for remote datasources` option as shown below.

 .. figure:: /static/user-docs/options-keyword-db-path.*
    :scale: 100 %